soloachy/Snake-with-arduino-on-a-VGA-screen/README.md

 this program works by memorizing the coordinates on screen of the points where the snake changed direction, and then cancelling everything from the tail to it; in the meantime every cicle a new pixel, which is the head pixel, appears in the direction the snake was mooving, giving the idea of motion;
-i had to do this because for some reason by putting a decent size matrix inside of the function vga.draw(); completely filled the memory i choose a pretty slow slithering pace, but to make the game faster just reduce the delays scattered in the code.
+i had to do this because for some reason by putting a decent size matrix inside of the function vga.draw();
+completely filled the memory.

+i choose a pretty slow slithering pace, but to make the game faster just reduce the delays scattered in the code.